 3. China received a high-tech trophy weapon for study and copying - the T-62 tank.
-Particularly important for the Chinese was familiarity with the smooth-bore tank gun and all that it gives.
+Especially important for the Chinese was familiarity with the smoothbore tank gun and all that she gives.

 4. China subsequently de facto captured the disputed island.
 After the collapse of the USSR, this territory became de jure Chinese.

 1. The ability to defeat the Chinese on the battlefield has been proven.
 But in fact, no one doubted her.
 This was the only positive outcome of the battles for Damansky.

 2. The USSR, constrained by the confrontation with NATO in Europe, actually received a second front.
 Now it was necessary to prepare also for the confrontation with China.
 The question of what it cost the Soviet economy and how it influenced the collapse of the USSR has not been studied enough yet, but it has been worth it and it has influenced - it’s unique.
 Moreover, the behavior of the Soviet military-political leadership in the following years had certain signs of panic.

 So, in all seriousness, it was discussed how to stop the Chinese hordes when they go across the border.
 Barrier lines were created, including using nuclear weapons, new divisions were deployed, and in such numbers that the road network of eastern Siberia and the Far East would never allow maneuvering even by half of these troops.
 The Chinese threat even influenced the weapon systems being created, for example, the 30-mm six-barreled gun on the MiG-27 appeared precisely as a response to the Chinese tank threat.